-Although future risk to the mother's renal status is low, diabetic nephropathy during pregnancy poses other serious risks to both mother and fetus.
+Although the future risk to the mother's renal status is low, diabetic nephropathy during pregnancy poses other serious risks to both the mother and the fetus.
 Impaired renal function is a strong risk factor for fetal growth restriction, pre-eclampsia, and premature delivery.
 Even early nephropathy is associated with an increased risk for fetal growth restriction.
 There is usually a decline in the renal function of pregnant women with underlying diabetic nephropathy.
 As renal blood flow and the glomerular filtration rate increase by 30% to 50% during pregnancy, the risk for proteinuria increases.